-- B. The District shall provide an instructional planning period for all secondary members, except as indicated in Article 452 D. - C. The District shall provide elementary teachers with four (4) hours of planning time per week. excluding the first student day of the year.
-Elementary itinerant teachers with three or more school assignments may request additional assistance from their supervisor to prepare for the opening of school. - D. Supervisors shall provide four (4) hours of planning/record keeping time to the following other employee classifications within AEA. after review of program needs Audiologists Psychologists Assistive Technologists AEA/ASD AGREEMENT
+- B. The District shall provide an instructional planning period for all secondary members, except as indicated in Article 452 D. - C. The District shall provide elementary teachers with four (4) hours of planning time per week.
+Elementary itinerant teachers may request additional assistance from their supervisor to prepare for the opening of school. - D. Supervisors shall provide four (4) hours of planning/record keeping time to the other employee classifications within AEA.